Senan3307/Mini-Project-01---Network-Setup-and-Troubleshooting/README.md

 # Step-by-Step Configuration Guide
 **Objective**

+The objective of a network is to be able to share resources among devices and allow users access to data and hardware regardless of location.
 The goal of this project is to create a network that connects multiple LANs and allows communication between various devices.
 We'll be simulating this setup using both hardware (routers, switches, cables) and software (e.g., Packet Tracer) to replicate a multi-LAN network environment.

 **Use Cases**